 (e) Where we need to comply with a legal or regulatory obligation.

-4.2 Generally, we do not rely on consent as a legal basis for processing your Personal Data other than in relation to sending direct marketing communications to you via email.
+4.3 Generally, we do not rely on consent as a legal basis for processing your Personal Data other than in relation to sending direct marketing communications to you via email, or in relation to Special Categories of Personal Data as noted at 3.4 above.
 You have the right to withdraw consent to marketing at any time by contacting us.

 Purposes for which we will use your Personal Data